yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 #### Configuration

-1. Add the below mentioned entries in requirements.txt file to install sf-elastic-apm and sf-apm-lib in your environment.
+1. Add the below mentioned entries in requirements.txt file to install sf-elastic-apm and sf-apm-lib in your environment. sf-elastic-apm library used for collecting trace metrics and sf-apm-lib is internally used by SnappyFlow.

    ```
    sf-elastic-apm==6.7.2
    sf-apm-lib==0.1.1